presnick/ProgramsInformationPeople/_sources/Inheritance/inheritVarsAndMethods.rst

 **Check your understanding**

-.. mchoicemf:: question21_2_1
+.. mchoice:: question_inheritance_1
    :answer_a: 1
    :answer_b: 2
    :answer_c: 3
    :answer_d: 4
    :correct: d
-   :feedback_a: Check the “grandparent” class for the instance variable form (see previous chapter on classes).
-Remember that classes inherit from parent and grandparent classes.
+   :feedback_a: Neither Cheshire nor Cat defines an __init__ constructor method, so the grandaprent class, Pet, will have it's __init__ method called.
+Check how many instance variables it sets.
-   :feedback_b: Check the “grandparent” class for the instance variable form (see previous chapter on classes).
-Remember that classes inherit from parent and grandparent classes.
+   :feedback_b: Neither Cheshire nor Cat defines an __init__ constructor method, so the grandaprent class, Pet, will have it's __init__ method called.
+Check how many instance variables it sets.
-   :feedback_c: Check the “grandparent” class for the instance variable form (see previous chapter on classes).
-Remember that classes inherit from parent and grandparent classes.
+   :feedback_c: Neither Cheshire nor Cat defines an __init__ constructor method, so the grandaprent class, Pet, will have it's __init__ method called.
+Check how many instance variables it sets.
-   :feedback_d: The constructor variable creates the instance variables name, hunger, boredom, sounds.
+   :feedback_d: Neither Cheshire nor Cat defines an __init__ constructor method, so the grandaprent class, Pet, will have it's __init__ method called.
+That constructor method sets the instance variables name, hunger, boredom, and sounds.

-   When you run the code, new_cat = Cheshire("Pumpkin”), how many instance variables exist for the new_cat instance of Cheshire?
+   After you run the code, ``new_cat = Cheshire("Pumpkin")``, how many instance variables exist for the new_cat instance of Cheshire?

-.. mchoicemf:: question21_2_2
+.. mchoice:: question_inheritance_2
    :answer_a: We are Siamese if you please.
 We are Siamese if you don’t please.
    :answer_b: Error
    :answer_c: Pumpkin
    :answer_d: Nothing.
 There’s no print statement.
    :correct: b
-   :feedback_a: Siamese is a subclass of Cat, as is Cheshire.
-As such, both will inherit from Cat; however, you cannot invoke methods defined only in one subclass (and not in the superclass) on another subclass.
+   :feedback_a: another_cat is an instance of Siamese, so its song() method is invoked.
-   :feedback_b: You cannot invoke methods defined only in one subclass (and not in the superclass) on another subclass.
+   :feedback_b: another_cat is an instance of Siamese, so its song() method is invoked.
    :feedback_c: This would print if the statement was print new_cat.name.
    :feedback_d: There is a print statement in the method definition.
-More importantly, however, you cannot invoke methods defined only in one subclass (and not in the superclass) on another subclass.

    What would print after running the following code: